2014 Donegal County Council election

-An election to Donegal County Council took place on 23 May 2014 as part of that year's Irish local elections.
-37 councillors were elected from five electoral divisions by PR-STV voting for a five-year term of office.
-In addition Ballyshannon Town Council, Bundoran Town Council and Letterkenny Town Council were all abolished.
+An election to all 37 seats on Donegal County Council took place on 23 May 2014 as part of the 2014 Irish local elections.
+County Donegal was divided into 5 local electoral areas to elect councillors for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV).
+In addition, the town councils of Ballyshannon, Bundoran and Letterkenny were all abolished.

-The arrest of one candidate was ordered ahead of the election.
+The arrest of one candidate, a woman, was ordered ahead of the election.

 Gary Doherty of Sinn Féin and independent Frank McBrearty Jnr, a former county mayor and formerly of Labour, were the first candidates to be elected.
 Both were elected on the first count in the Stranorlar Electoral Area.
 Another candidate Ian McGarvey, who went into the election as Ireland's oldest Mayor, was re-elected in the Letterkenny Electoral Area.
 The count concluded in Letterkenny in the early hours of Monday 26 May, when Mick Quinn of Sinn Féin narrowly triumphed over independent Donal Cullen just after 5 am.
-Independents did well, according to local media in the Donegal LEA at the expense of both Fianna Fáil and Fine Gael and would increase their representation by 5 overall on the Council.
+Independents did well, according to local media in the Donegal LEA at the expense of both Fianna Fáil and Fine Gael and would increase their representation by 5 overall on the council.
 Overall while Fianna Fáil made gains in Letterkenny and Glenties they lost a seat in Donegal compared to 2009.
 Michael Farren retained a solitary seat for Labour in Inishowen.
 Fine Gael lost 2 seats overall in the Donegal and Inishowen LEAs.
 Sinn Féin won a second seat in each LEA except Donegal.